anchitapuri/cameroon_chik_onnv/README.md

 A statistical framework using multi-pathogen serology data to simultaneously reconstruct cross-reactivity patterns and infer individual- and population-level infection histories.
 In addition, this repository includes spatial modelling of CHIKV and ONNV transmission across Cameroon.

+All analysis was conducted in R (R version 4.4.1).
+Bayesian analysis was conducted using the R Interface to CmdStan (cmdstan-2.38.0).
+Spatial analysis was conducted using R-INLA (INLA_24.06.27).

 # Pre processing data
 District level geometery from: